valdimarHR/hisCompRepo/Skil3_hopur14/README.txt

 - Pop up windows when text is put where number is expected.
 - Pop up windows if person dies before they are born.
 - Message in status bar after an edit is submitted.
+- Not possible to change person information into something the same as another person in database.
 - Icon picture in all windows.
 - Possibility to edit a person or a computer.
 - Pop up window to double check if user wants to delete something.